NixOS/nixpkgs/doc/languages-frameworks/ocaml.section.md

 - It uses the `fetchFromGitHub` fetcher to get its source.

-- `useDune2 = true` ensures that the latest version of Dune is used for the build (this may become the default value in a future release).
+- `useDune1 = true` ensures that version 1 of Dune is used for the build.

 - It sets the optional `doCheck` attribute such that tests will be run with `dune runtest -p angstrom` after the build (`dune build -p angstrom`) is